CLANKAK-DEV/CLANKAK-DEV/README.md

-<h1 align="center">Hi 👋, I'm LAHOUCINE CHOUKER</h1>
+<h1 align="center">Hi 👋, I'm CLANKAK </h1>
-<h3 align="center">I'm Lahoucine Chouker, a mobile developer with 2 years of experience and a passion for Android development.
+<h3 align="center">I'm CLANKAKr, a mobile developer with 2 years of experience and a passion for Android development.
 I thrive on new challenges and am ready to turn your mobile app vision into reality!</h3>

 - / [TaxiFly](https://play.google.com/store/apps/details?id=com.myapp.taximeter)